 How we are helping

-The Australian Government will provide an estimated $32.8 million in total ODA through out South Asia in 2015-16.
-This will include an estimated $19.8 million in aid funding managed by DFAT.
+The Australian Government will provide an estimated $23.0 million in total ODA to the South Asia Regional program in 2016-17.

 South Asia has the highest concentration of poor people in the world with more than 500 million people still living in extreme poverty.
 Many more people, particularly women and those working in the informal sector, live just above the poverty line and remain vulnerable to economic and environmental shocks.